andreamtp/RHVH-Provisioning-Satellite/README.md

 The path here should point to the publicly accessible directory we created earlier.
 Please note it's *http* and **not** *https*

-In the Satellite WebUI, create a new *OperatingSystem* named i.e. `RHVH 4.3` with the following specs:
+In the Satellite WebUI, create a new *OperatingSystem* named i.e. `RHVH 4.4` with the following specs:
  * Name: `RedHat`
- * Major: `4`
+ * Major: `8`
  * Minor: `3`
- * Description: `RHVH 4.3`
+ * Description: `RHVH 4.4`
  * Family: `Red Hat`
  * Arch: `x86_64`
  * Partition Table: `Kickstart default thin`
  * Installation Media: `RHVH`

+The reason why we are declaring such major and minor version is because RHVH 4.4 is based on RHEL 8.3 and various provisioning templates in Satallite 6 distinguish the os according to Family, Major and Minor, and have specific behaviour if the OS is RHEL 8.3, due to some changes in the installer, Anaconda.
+In order to avoid to add another IF just for RHVH, we present RHVH 4.4 as RHEL 8.3 in order to match those.

-In the Satellite WebUI, associate the RHVH templates `Kickstart oVirt-RHVH` and `Kickstart oVirt-RHVH PXELinux` with the newly created *OperatingSystem* `RHVH 4.3`
+In the Satellite WebUI, associate the RHVH templates `Kickstart oVirt-RHVH` and `Kickstart oVirt-RHVH PXELinux` with the newly created *OperatingSystem* `RHVH 4.4`
 * Hosts -> Provisioning Templates -> select the template -> Association

 Of course you may use your own provisioning and pxelinux templates.
 In this repo you'll find a slightly modified version of the two templates:
 * [Baremetal Kickstart oVirt-RHVH](baremetal_kickstart_ovirtrhvh.erb) providing automated remote execution user creation
 * [Baremetal Kickstart oVirt-RHVH PXELinux](baremetal_kickstart_ovirtrhvh_pxelinux.erb) providing kernel cmdline parameters for setting up static ip during boot, when subnet is not set on DHCP.

-Set the default templates in the *Operating System* `RHVH 4.3` and set some parameters:
+Set the default templates in the *Operating System* `RHVH 4.4` and set some parameters:
  * PXELinux Template: `Kickstart oVirt-RHVH PXELinux`
  * Provisioning Template: `Kickstart oVirt-RHVH`
  * Parameters:
    * `disable-firewall` (boolean) = `false` ; *RHVH hosts need Firewalld to be enabled*
    * `liveimg_name` (string) = `http://satellite.example.com/pub/rhvh/images/redhat-virtualization-host-4.3.9-20200324.0.el7_8.squashfs.img` ; *This is the file we extracted earlier.
 It is used in the provisioning template*
+   * `kickstart_liveimg` (boolean) ) `true` ; *This specify that RHVH use and image as installation technology and need a slightly different kickstart
    * [optional] `kt_activation_keys` (string) = `myactivationkey` *Set this if you plan on subscribing hosts during installation*

 You may also set the activation key parameter in a hostgroup, if you prefer.